lantelyes/uploadr/README.md

 ```
 /file
 ```
-*'GET'
-Retreives the requested
+*GET -Retreives the requested file

 | Parameter     | Desription
 | ------------- | -------------
 | 'file'        | File name

-*'POST'
-Updates the description for the requested file
+*POST - Updates the description for the requested file

 | Data    | Desription
 | ------------- | -------------
 | 'file'        | File JSON object containing descrption and oid

-*'DELETE'
-Deletes the sepcified file from the server, both on the database and file system
+*DELETE - Deletes the sepcified file from the server, both on the database and file system

 | Data          | Desription
 | ------------- | -------------
 | 'oid'         | ObjectId string of file to delete